Dictionary of Revolutionary Marxism

 A term introduced by the French economist Alfred Sauvy in 1952 to refer collectively to all the non-industrial nations of the world.
 Due to the

-However, since the collapse of the revisionist Soviet Union and its bloc, and the end of the Cold War, the term “Third World” has largely shifted back to something close to its original meaning: Those countries which are largely undeveloped economically.
-There have been attempts (by bourgeois writers) to replace the term “Third World” with the euphemistic term “Developing Countries”, but most such countries are not really “developing” economically at all since they remain so totally under the control and exploitation by the imperialist nations.
-The term “Undeveloped Countries” would be better, but it also has some possible implications that these countries are culturally undeveloped which is totally false and slanderous.
-Thus it seems today that the best term to use for these economically undeveloped countries might once again be the “Third World”.
+However, since the collapse of the revisionist Soviet Union and its bloc, and the end of the Cold War, the term “Third World” has shifted back to something even closer to its original meaning: Those countries which are largely undeveloped economically.
+There have been attempts (by bourgeois writers) to replace the term “Third World” with the euphemistic term “developing countries”, but most such countries are not really “developing” economically very much at all, since they remain so greatly under the control of and exploitation by the imperialist nations.
+The term “undeveloped countries” would be better, but it also has some possible implications that these countries are culturally undeveloped which is totally false and slanderous.
+Thus many people are once again using the term “the Third World” to mean these economically undeveloped countries.
+Unfortunately, other people still use the term in somewhat different ways, which means that it remains somewhat ambiguous.

 “THIRD WORLD” THEORY